-A Look at ‘The Baby-Sitter’s Club’ Series
+Exploring ‘The Baby-Sitter’s Club’ Series

 Theme Song to 'The Baby-Sitter's Club' TV Show

 As the series progresses, new characters are introduced, and more girls join the club as others leave.
 The basic outline of each book is the same.
 The girls face normal pre-teen challenges at home or school, go on baby-sitting appointments, and solve a conflict by the end of the book (usually referenced within that book’s title).
 Readers get to know the sitters, their families, other kids at school who are not in the club, and their regular sitting charges.
 Some are siblings of the club’s members, some are high maintenance neighborhood kids, and others are one time appointments that are only chronicled in one particular book.
+You don't have to read the entire series in order, but when a significant event happens in one of the books, it will be brought up again in future books in the series.

 Number in Series